 January pruning promotes spring growth.
 Trees and shrubs are dormant this month, making it the ideal time to prune away all dead, diseased or unwanted limbs.
 Save pruned fruit tree limbs (unless diseased) to use in the smoker or grill to enhance food flavor.

-Image by: Olexandr BychykhinLiquid error: Could not find asset snippets/relatedblogs.liquid
+Image by: Olexandr BychykhinLiquid error (templates/article line 10): Could not find asset snippets/relatedblogs.liquid